Jordan05072005/Push_Swap/README.md

 # Push_Swap

 ## What's the goal of the project ?
-Push Swap is a project by École 42.
+Push Swap is a project by 42.
 The aim is to sort a stack of numbers, with pre-defined instructions and using as few instructions as possible.

 ### Instruction :